Cvaniak/Consistent/README.md

 ## Newest update

+After small refactor of `extract_comments.py` and `join_comments.py` also the `diff_tree.py` needs one.
+The biggest problem with this files is how to handle the files, so it will be easy to test, use, and put in to the flow.

+## 03.04.2024

 I need to rethink some design solutions.
 Nothing important today.

 ## 31.03.2024

 This is Easter commit.
-So I can only offer a :egg:.
+So I can only offer an :egg:.

 ## 29.03.2024